HazemYM02/cyber-range-emulator/README.md

 - Quick-start, modular lab setup for penetration testing and network defense training
 - Simulate common attack paths and misconfigurations in controlled networks
-- Launch security tools like Nmap, Snort, DVWA, and more
+- Launch security tools like Nmap, Nikto, Wapiti, ZAP, and more
 - Monitor attacks and logs using centralized Splunk integration
 - Visualize container roles and connectivity through a custom interactive GUI
-- Practice red teaming, packet analysis, and basic log correlation
+- Practice red teaming, packet analysis, ARP spoofing, and basic log correlation

 ---